 The standard Damascus knife is handmade.
 With the sharpening angle, and the sophistication of each product, the master personally brings perfection.
 Each blade of a real Damascus knife has a hieroglyph with the name of the master.

-The quality of the blade is not the only strong point of the Damascus knife.
-The Damascus master pays special attention to the handle – it should be comfortable, and there should be a reliable connection with the blade.
+The quality of the blade is not the only strong point of the Damascus knife. pays special attention to the handle – it should be comfortable, and there should be a reliable connection with the blade.
 A special type of wood or chrome-plated metal is used to make the handle.
 Unlike cheap polymer handles, Damascus handles are durable and comfortable.

 How to care for Damascus knives?